isocroft/Radixx/README.md

 - Application UI State {a.k.a Volatile Data} -- **can't store** this in Radixx (Text Input - being entered, Animation Tween Properties/Values, Scroll Position Values, Text Box Caret Position, Mouse Position Values, Unserializable State - like functions)
 - Application Data State {a.k.a Non-Volatile Data} -- **can store** this in Radixx (Lists for Render fetched from API endpoints, any piece of Data displayed on the View)

 > NOTE: When using Radixx with ReactJS, it is best to ascribe/delegate Application UI State to {this.state} and {this.setState(...)} and Application Domain Data State to {this.props} and {properties={...}} respectively.
-One reason why Radixx recommends this approach is to avoid confusion as to when {this.setState} calls actually update both the view and {this.state} since {this.setState} is asynchronous in the way it operates.
+One reason why Radixx recommends this approach is to avoid confusion as to when {this.setState} calls actually update both the DOM and {this.state} since {this.setState} is _asynchronous_ in the way it operates.

 ## About Redux (with respect to Radixx)